Online Allocation and Pricing: Constant Regret via Bellman Inequalities: Preliminaries and Overview

 \subsection{Overview of our Framework}

 We develop our framework in the full generality of MDPs in~\cref{sec:bellman}.
-To give an overview and gain insight into the general version, we first use the baseline \oknap as a warm-up, using our framework to recover the results in~\cite{multi_secretary,bayes_prophet}.
+To give an overview and gain insight into the general version, we use \oknap as a warm-up.
 A schema for the framework is provided in~\cref{fig:diagram_simple}.

-In the \oknap problem, at any time-to-go $t$, let $Z_j(t)\in\N$ denote the (random) number of type-$j$ arrivals in the remaining $t$ periods.
+In the \oknap problem, at any time-to-go $t$, let $Z_j^t\in\N$ denote the (random) number of type-$j$ arrivals in the remaining $t$ periods.
 Recall rewards of type-$j$ arrivals have expected value $r_j\defeq \E[R_j]$.
-We define \off to be a controller that knows $Z(T)$ in advance.
-The total reward collected by \off can be written as an integer programming problem
+Define \off to be a controller that knows $Z^t$ for all $t$ in advance.
+The total reward collected by \off can be written as an integer linear program

-For every $j$, the variables $x_{\accept,j},x_{\reject,j}$ represent \emph{action summaries}: the number of type-$j$ arrivals accepted and rejected, respectively.
-This function $V$ is \off's value (see \cref{fig:diagram_simple}).
+The function $V(\cdot|Z^t)$ is thus \off's value function (see \cref{fig:diagram_simple}), where the notation $|Z^t$ emphasizes that $V$ is conditioned on $Z^t$.
+Moreover, for every $j$, the variables $x_{\accept,j},x_{\reject,j}$ represent \emph{action summaries}: the number of type-$j$ arrivals accepted and rejected, respectively.

-\off's value and policy can also be represented via Bellman equations.
-Specifically, at time-to-go $t$, assuming the controller has budget $b$ at the start of the period, and the arriving type is $\xi$, the value function and optimal actions are given by the Bellman equation
+$V(\cdot|Z^t)$ can also be represented via Bellman equations.
+Specifically, at time-to-go $t$, assuming \off has budget $b$ and the arriving type is $\xi$, the value function obeys the Bellman equation

 Next consider the linear programming relaxation for $V(t,b)$